-What do you do when you are thanking someone for several things and realize you didn’t include one thing after your card was licked and sealed?
-This happened to me tonight as I was writing a thank-you note to my parents.
+What do you do when you are thanking someone for several things and realize you didn’t include one thing after your envelope is sealed?

-First, my parents let my husband and I borrow their truck.
-We only needed it for several hours, but I decided I should follow my own advice and thank them with a thank-you note.
+My parents let my husband and I borrow their truck.
+We only needed it for several hours, but I followed my advice and thanked them with a thank-you note.

 While my parents were away for the night, I brought in their mail and newspaper.
 My mom gave me $5 (known as treat money) and some new cat stickers to thank me for stopping by.
-And she is letting my borrow The Healing Quilt which is the next book that my book club is reading.
+And she let me borrow a book.

-We also had lunch at my parents.
-My mom made another awesome Sunday lunch so I wanted to thank her for that too since I was already writing her a thank-you note anyway.
-She also passed out Watermelon Lemonade scented hand soap and candles.
-I had to pass on the candles as I have fear of burning them now with several cats in the house (including two very active kittens).
+My mom made another fabulous Sunday lunch, so I wanted to thank her for that, too, since I was already writing her a thank-you note anyway.
+She also passed out watermelon lemonade-scented hand soap and candles.
+I had passed on the candles as I don’t like to have candles around my cats.

 The thank-you note